This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BeyondTheSandwich #CollectiveBias

 - 1 egg beaten, for egg wash

 Preheat the oven to 400°F (200°C).
 Line a baking sheet with a piece of parchment paper or a silicone mat.
 Thaw a sheet of puff pastry, then unfold it into a large square.

 Spread a thin layer of honey dijon mustard in the center of the puff pastry, in a straight, vertical column (making sure to leave a 1.5" gap between where the mustard is and where the edge of the puff pastry is - so top and bottom of this dijon column should be clear).
 If you're using a store-bought sheet of puff pastry, you should spread the dijon where the center fold is, leaving the top and bottom of the pastry's center fold bare.
 Layer slices of the ham over the dijon, again leaving the top and bottom areas bare.
 Follow with the slices of cheese, trimming the cheese if needed.

 Use a sharp knife to make 4 cuts in the puff pastry, one cut for each corner of the pastry filling.
 Then, beginning on one side of the filling, making 7 diagonal cuts in the puff pastry.
 Follow with 7 diagonal cuts on the opposite site.
-The corner flaps/triangles of the puff pastry square can be discarded or re-purposed.
+Take the flap of dough that is directly above the center filling and pull it over the filling.
+Do the same for the bottom flap of dough.
+The triangular flaps of dough on the very corners of the puff pastry can be discarded or re-purposed.

 Brush the pastry with the beaten egg, then bake the braid for 20 minutes.
 Allow the braid to cool completely before slicing into 6 pieces and serving.

 To see a video tutorial of a similar recipe where the pastry was braided, please visit: http://monpetitfour.com/chocolate-pastry-braid